 Making gnocchi at home couldn’t be any easier than what I’m about to show you!
 With easy step-by-step instructions, I’ll give you the best tips and tricks I know so you can know how to make gnocchi!

 *this post contains affiliate links, read my disclosure here*

 I am so excited to share this post with you.
 When I first started blogging, I was trying to find the perfect time to share this with you.
 I LOVE making gnocchi.
 There is nothing that comes close to it.
-I love making bread and pastas but I L.O.V.E. gnocchi.
-Let me tell you a few reasons why before I go on to give you my tips on how to make the perfect gnocchi at home; you seriously will never buy that stuff from the store again!
+I love making bread and pasta but I L.O.V.E. gnocchi.
+Let me tell you a few reasons why before I go on to give you my tips on how to make gnocchi at home; you seriously will never buy that stuff from the store again!